Mohnish-Sonkusale/system-log-analyzer/README.md

 cd log-issue-classifier

+---

 2️⃣ It’s best practice to use a virtual environment to keep dependencies isolated.
 Windows:

-python -m venv venv .\venv\Scripts\activate
+--- python -m venv venv

+.\venv\Scripts\activate

 macOS/Linux:

+--- python3 -m venvvenv

-python3 -m venv venv source venv/bin/activate
+source venv/bin/activate

+---

 3️⃣ Install Required Packages
 Install all necessary Python packages by running:

-pip install -r requirements.txt
+---pip install -r requirements.txt

+---

 4️⃣ Train the Model (Optional)
 If you want to train the model yourself or retrain with new data: